tinydantic/tinydantic/docs/index.md

 !!! warning "Warning"

-    `tinydantic` is currently a work in progress :building_construction:
+    `tinydantic` is currently a work in progress 🏗️

-    There's not much to see here yet, but feel free to grab your hard hat and have a look around! :construction_worker:
+    There's not much to see here yet, but feel free to grab your hard hat and have a look around! 👷